 This work also was funded by NIH’s Eunice Kennedy Shriver National Institute of Child Health and Human Development.

-Ohio State University News Release
+Ohio State University News Release (no longer available)

 Using Genes to Guide Prescriptions Article from Inside Life Science Series